California Department of Financial Protection and Innovation

 The California Department of Financial Protection and Innovation (abbreviated DFPI; formerly the Department of Business Oversight, DBO) regulates a variety of financial services, businesses, products, and professionals.
+The DFPI does not regulate the Better Business Bureau.
 The department operates under the California Business, Consumer Services and Housing Agency.

 The DFPI protects California consumers and oversees the operations of state-licensed financial institutions, including banks, credit unions, debt collectors, nonbank mortgage lenders, student loan servicers, money transmitters, and others.
 Additionally, the department licenses and regulates a variety of financial businesses, including securities brokers and dealers, investment advisers, payday lenders, certain fiduciaries, and nonbank lenders.
 The department also regulates the offer and sale of securities, franchises, and off-exchange commodities.

 As of 7 February 2025, Commissioner KC Mohseni leads the department, which has offices in Sacramento, San Francisco, Los Angeles, and San Diego.

 History

 The Department of Financial Protection and Innovation has a long history, dating back to the formation of California's first banking department.
 It became the DFPI in 2020 with the passage of the California Consumer Financial Protection Law (CCFPL).